Skip to main content

 1 mentions Positive Neutral Negative

-The graphics received criticism for lacking adjustable settings and alternative locomotion methods, with a particular focus on the poorly implemented teleportation feature, which users found to be the worst in VR gaming.
+The graphics received criticism for lacking adjustable settings and alternative locomotion methods, with particular disdain for the poorly implemented teleportation feature, which users found to be the worst in VR gaming.

 • “There are no graphical settings or other locomotion methods available.”